Are you looking for beginner guitar lessons for 7 year old?

 Register for Private Lessons

 I hope this post was helpful to you!
-If you are interested in registering for lessons with me I provide lessons online from anywhere in the world.
-If you happen to be in Montreal Canada, I also provide lessons in person.
+If you are interested in registering for guitar lessons for your child, see our list of teachers here.
+If you happen to be in Montreal Canada, we also provide lessons in person.

-Elijah is a university-educated drummer with extensive experience for both teaching and musical performance.
+About the author: Elijah is a university-educated drummer with extensive experience in both teaching and musical performance.
 Since completing his Bachelor of Music degree at Concordia University in 2010, he has played music across each province in Canada and in more than 20 countries around the world.
-For information about private lessons at his studio in Montreal or for lessons on Skype visit: Elijah Guitar